 Healthcare and other regulated professions

 Healthcare providers face similar complexity.
 While they might follow patient instructions for some processing activities, professional medical standards often require independent clinical judgments that involve data processing decisions.
-The doctor-patient relationship creates multiple layers of controller obligations.
+The doctor-patient relationship creates multiple layers of controller obligations that often need support from robust GDPR compliance software tools to manage effectively.

 Determining your role in practice